Melbourneandrew/react-standard/README.md

 # React Standards - Canonical Example

-A complete, production-ready implementation of the React architecture patterns used in modern applications.
-This project demonstrates the proper layered approach to building scalable React applications with Next.js and React Query.
+A production-ready implementation of React architecture patterns demonstrating a modular, scalable approach to building modern applications with Next.js 15, React 19, and TanStack Query.

+This project showcases a collection and items management system with proper separation of concerns, reusable patterns, and comprehensive CRUD operations.

 ## 🚀 Quick Start